cofoundry-cms/Cofoundry.Docs/src/Framework/Data Access.md

 ## Database Migrations

-Cofoundry does not use EF Database Migrations and instead we use our own framework for managing database updates via sql scripts.
+Cofoundry does not use EF Database Migrations and instead we use our own framework for managing database updates via SQL scripts.
 This framework is also available to you as well as plugin developers.

 For more information see the [Auto Update Documentation](Auto-Update)